 Spotting Ticks on Your Dog

 Despite your best efforts, your dog may still come into contact with ticks.
-Regularly check your dog for ticks, especially after spending time outdoors.
+Regularly check your dog for ticks, especially after spending time outdoors in grassy or wooded areas.
 Here’s how to spot them:

 Physical Inspection: Run your hands over your dog’s body, feeling for any small bumps.
-Ticks can be as small as a pinhead or as large as a grape when engorged.
+Ticks can be as small as a pinhead or as large as a grape when engorged, but you can usually see their legs quite clearly.

 Visual Inspection: Part your dog’s fur to look for ticks.